wolf81/LSAlertView/README.md

 Customizable alert view replacement for iOS, written in C#.
 Code is based on the Objective-C version at: https://github.com/wimagguc/ios-custom-alertview

-There's some room for improvements:
-- use drawing methods to draw seperator lines, as the current seperator lines (created by UIViews) for buttons are a bit too "thick" due to shadows and the like.
-- probably other aspects as well :)

 How to use it?

 1. Create a new LSAlertView
 2. Create and set a subview that is to be contained within the alert view
 3. Add the event handler.
 Don't forget to decouble the event handler when button is touched.